|

 It might be even more pronounced in such an environment.

-While WAN connectivity dramatically improved due to ubiquity of fiber lines and Internet became more diverse and powerful in recent years in no way that suggest the dramatic switch to "utility computing" is under way and that the best and/or most economical way to implement now standard (mature) levels of IT technology (services as Carr calls them) is to implement them "in the cloud" (bandwidth communism).
+While WAN connectivity dramatically improved due to ubiquity of fiber lines and Internet became more diverse and powerful in recent years, in no way that suggest that the dramatic switch to "utility computing" is under way and that the best and/or most economical way to implement now standard (mature) levels of IT technology (services as Carr calls them) is to implement them "in the cloud" (bandwidth communism).
 Carr predictions also looks far from being plausible from several other standpoints.
-Utility computing is a viable trend but it is not absolute and has severe limitations; as such is far from being dominant and defining trend of the last five years.
+Utility computing is a viable trend but it is not absolute and has severe limitations; as such is far from being dominant and defining trend during eight years that passed after 2003.
 Nothing suggests dramatic acceleration of this trend in the future.

 While "in the cloud" computing has its merits the artificial link of its success to dismissal of local datacenters is just another Carr's fallacy: they are more like complementary not antagonistic technologies and each has its strong and weak points.
 The hypothesis that businesses will "en mass" move mission-critical applications to "the cloud” is far from plausible.
 One of the problems at the moment is economics.
-“On Demand” computing might be economical only for very CPU intensive operations.
-Although telecom prices for bandwidth have fallen and bandwidth has increased, processing power of a typical server and laptop has increased much more rapidly, which means that it's not that easy to transmit significant stream of data over the cloud.
-It looks like "In the cloud" service providers face serious headwinds ahead.
+“On Demand” computing via public Internet is only viable for the applications that require low bandwidth.
+That means for example that remote backup solution are mostly limited to private data.
+The idea of transmitting, say, a terabyte via public Internet (and that's typical size of medium company daily backup).
+Even private links are problematic here.
+Although telecom prices for bandwidth have fallen and bandwidth has increased, the size of local hardrives and processing power of a typical server and laptop has increased much more rapidly.
+Amount of graphical information stored also increased dramatically.
+That means that that there is no easy way to process this graphical information in the cloud, unless it is stored in the provider which performs the whole processing.
+The latter creates the problem of feeding it back to user laptops.
+Due to those constrains it looks like "In the cloud" service providers face serious headwinds ahead.
 Competing technologies include but are not limited to application streaming, virtual appliances and standardization of datacenter infrastructure (right now represented by "cloud in the box").

 There are some clear analogy between old "mainframe-based' datacenter and new service provider approach.
-And user hostility to IBM in the era of mainframes was a symptom of underling problems.
-Something similar might happen with remote service providers attractiveness.
-In addition one of the major problems in utilizing remote WAN-based service providers is bandwidth problem and the cost of solving this problem depends on the type of service.
-That means that some services like email and Web hosting are inherently more suitable to outsourcing to providers in the cloud then others (application streaming, etc).
-For high bandwidth services there is no free lunch -- you need to pay for bandwidth in order to get respectable reliability.
+And legendary user hostility toward "glass datacenters" in general and IBM in particular during the era of mainframes was a symptom of underling problems.
+Something similar might happen with the remote service providers attractiveness.
+Any WAN-based service provider faced the unpredictability of public bandwidth problem and the cost of solving this problem depends on the type of service.
+That means that some services like email and Web hosting are inherently more suitable to outsourcing to providers in the cloud then others (application streaming, backup, SAP-style ERP applications, etc).
+For high bandwidth services like backup there is no free lunch -- you need to pay for private links (and that means to pay arm and leg ;-) in order to get respectable reliability.
+Ask any international company what part of their total IT cost is related to the cost of transatlantic and other long-distance links between remote datacenters of various continents.
+This is a pretty sobering exercise.

-His recommendations fare even worse then his key ideas which is typical for any Utopia: they are dangerously naive.
+Carr's recommendations fare even worse then his key ideas which is typical for any Utopia: they are dangerously naive.
 Companies which follow them can definitely be hurt.
-Carr's article could actually negatively affect economic growth by giving CEOs justification for withholding the necessary IT investment.
+It might be that Carr's article negatively affected economic growth by giving CEOs justification for withholding the necessary IT investment.
 I would like to remind the reader Carr's proposals which we discussed before in more detail:

 - Follow, don't lead.
 This is very questionable advice, as it is IT IQ that provides strategic value to the business; a large company might be save a few millions by using copycat technologies but as each business is individual enough and that strategy can backfire and at the end lead to losses not gains as the product adopted can interfere with the established businesses process and decision making.